• Skip to primary navigation

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.

-1. Place the desired amount of ice-cream/gelato in a chilled café latte glass or similar.
-Then, pour a shot of hot espresso over the ice-cream.
+Place the desired amount of ice-cream/gelato in a chilled café latte glass or similar.
+Serve with a shot of hot espresso, which is then poured over the ice cream.

-2. If using, pour over a shot glass of your favourite liqueur.
+If you wish, serve with a shot glass of your favourite liqueur.
+Drink separately or pour over with the coffee.
 Serve immediately and eat with a spoon.

 What coffee is best to use?

 Espresso coffee is traditional and is preferred.
-Make the shot just as you are ready to pour it onto the ice cream/gelato.
-Eat immediately with a spoon.
+Make the shot in an espresso machine or moka pot just as you are ready to pour it onto the ice cream/gelato.
+You don’t need to add sugar.

 Alex xx